A Guide to On-Campus Living in 2023

 Residence halls do not have kitchens.
 Thus, students are required to have their meal plans alongside the accommodation.
 Apart from living areas, these on-campus living spaces also have numerous resources to help first-year college students easily transition to college life.

-These resources include computer areas, academic advising centers, or resident advisor offices.
+These resources include computer areas, academic advising centers, and resident advisor offices.
 Also, students are usually assigned a random roommate.

 Greek Housing